 In keeping with our School ethos, the children are encouraged, and frequently reminded, to speak to a trusted adult when they have any concerns or worries.

-Throughout the school year, we are fortunate to have various visitors to help bring our PD curriculum to life, including visits from:
+Throughout the school year, we are fortunate to have various visitors to help bring our PD curriculum to life, including visits from or visits to:

 Teaching positive behaviour